NannyML/nannyml/docs/cli/configuration_file.rst

 The following example contains the configuration used to run the ``nml`` CLI on the :ref:`dataset-synthetic-multiclass`.

 Input data is read from one S3 bucket using templated paths.
-Targets have been provided separately - they are not present in the analysis data.
+Targets have been provided separately - they are not present in the monitored data.
 The results are written to another S3 bucket, also using a templated path.